Traditional African masks: Scarification

 Scarification has long functioned as a form of 'body masking' among traditional African cultures that have been used in rites of passage, as symbols of status, religious signification, and identification with occupation or tribe.
 Used as a facet of early tattoo, these markings have been employed since the beginnings of African Culture to portray religious inscriptions and various symbolic patterns on darkly pigmented skin that ink-based tattoo is unable to replicate.
 Scarification is often done on the face, arms, or torso by stretching the subject's skin and making repeated, purposeful incisions, followed by a healing procedure procured specifically to slow the process of healing by removing scabs or inserting crocodile dung into the lesions, intending to incite keloid formation.
 These scars serve in numerous realms of African Culture, and are commonplace as accommodations to one's identity, "indicating age, puberty, marital status, social status and merits, and they are perceived as signs of attractiveness".

 Scarification within traditional African tribal communities symbolizes a vast array of spiritual, social, and decorative elements that are frequently used in identifying oneself with a tribe, spiritual ideology, or achievement.

 Tribal Scarification

-Examples of tribal scarification include the Nigerian Yoruba's Kolo, meant to symbolize perseverance and resolution, both of South Sudan's Dinka and Nuer's tribal forehead scars, which distinguish the two during the concurrent South Sudanese Civil War, alongside other Ghanian ethnic groups (Mamprusi, Nanumba, Gonja, etc.) This tribal scarification has been observed to mirror the traditional African masks of the native groups in the area.
+Examples of tribal scarification include the Nigerian Yoruba's Kolo, meant to symbolize perseverance and resolution, both of South Sudan's Dinka and Nuer's tribal forehead scars, which distinguish the two during the concurrent South Sudanese Civil War, alongside other Ghanaian ethnic groups (Mamprusi, Nanumba, Gonja, etc.) This tribal scarification has been observed to mirror the traditional African masks of the native groups in the area.